 At nearly double the sensitivity of the bubble test method is Helium Mass Spectrometry 100x to 1,000,000x.
-This method requires being able to develop a negative pressure difference between the test part and the atmosphere.
-Using this method, a quantitative measurement volume of cubic centimeters per second (atm cc/sec) of the leak rate can be recorded.
-Depending on the configuration of the part/assembly, the precision with which this testing is done, the location of the leak(s) can often be identified on the part.
+This method requires developing a negative pressure difference between the test part and the atmosphere.
+This method can record a quantitative measurement volume of cubic centimetres per second (atm cc/sec) of the leak rate.
+Depending on the configuration of the part/assembly and the precision with which this testing is done, the location of the leak(s) can often be identified on the part.

 |Method||Quantifiable Result||Locate Leak||Global 1||Go/ No Go||Test Media||Test Volume Dept.2||Relative Cost|

 |Dye Liquid Tracers||No||Yes||No||No||Liquid||No||Low|